defold/doc/docs/en/shared/blend-modes.md

 : Darken the background with values of the the corresponding pixels of the component: `src.rgb * dst.rgb`

 Screen
 :Opposite of Multiply.
-Brighten background and values of the the corresponding pixels of the component: `(1 * src.rgb) - dst.rgb * dst.rgb`
+Brighten background and values of the the corresponding pixels of the component: `src.rgb - dst.rgb * dst.rgb`